George P. Burdell

 George P. Burdell is a fictitious student officially enrolled at Georgia Tech in 1927 as a practical joke.
-Since then, he has supposedly received all undergraduate degrees offered by Georgia Tech, served in the military, gotten married, and served on Mad magazine's Board of Directors, among other accomplishments.
-Burdell at one point led the online poll for Time's 2001 Person of the Year award.
+Since then, he has supposedly received all undergraduate degrees offered by Georgia Tech, served in the military, gotten married, and served on Mad Magazine's Board of Directors, among other accomplishments.

+At one point, Burdell had led the online poll for Time's 2001 Person of the Year award.
 He has evolved into an important and notorious campus tradition; all Georgia Tech students learn about him at orientation.

 History

 Origins

 George P. Burdell was created by William Edgar "Ed" Smith (BS in Ceramic Engineering) in 1927.
 Smith conceived the idea for Burdell when he mistakenly received two Georgia Tech enrollment forms.
-In a 1977 Atlanta newspaper interview, Smith said that he originally intended to enroll his Academy of Richmond County principal, George P. Butler, but instead changed the last name to Burdell, the maiden name of his best friend's mother.
+50 years later, in a 1977 Atlanta newspaper interview, Smith said that he originally intended to enroll his Academy of Richmond County principal, George P. Butler, but instead changed the last name to Burdell, the maiden name of his best friend's mother.

 After enrolling him, Smith signed Burdell up for all the same classes he had.
 With the help of friends, Smith would do all schoolwork twice, changing it slightly to avoid professors catching his sham.
 When he had a test, he would take it twice and then turn it in under both names.
 By 1930, the school had awarded Burdell a bachelor's degree, and a few years later awarded the fictitious student a master's degree.
 The college listed him as an official alumnus, even though his name has remained on the active student rolls.
 In 1930, the ANAK Society, Georgia Tech's oldest secret society, offered Burdell membership.

 An early prank using Burdell's name came after someone was snubbed by a fraternity he had intended to join.
 "That irritated [him].
 He ordered a truckload of furniture to be delivered C.O.D. to that fraternity.
 Of course, the order was made by George P. Burdell."

 World War II

 During World War II, service members continued the hoax, with Burdell's name appearing on various fronts.
-For example, he was listed on the flight crew of a B-17 bomber, flying twelve missions over Europe with the 8th Air Force in England, until a Georgia Tech graduate became the new operations officer, recognized the name on the flight log, and ended the charade.
+For example, he was listed on the flight crew of a B-17 bomber, flying 12 missions over Europe with the 8th Air Force in England, until a Georgia Tech graduate became the new operations officer, recognized the name on the flight log, and ended the charade.